Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Jetpack AI: Cache the AI assistant feature data for Jetpack sites.
 - Jetpack AI: Expose current period usage data on feature endpoint.
 - Jetpack AI: Expose current plan tier information on feature endpoint.
-- Jetpack AI: Temporarely remove performance sensitive function calls to solve loading issue.
-- Jetpack AI: Use Jetpack AI Usage Helper to set current plan tier information on feature endpoint.
 - Jetpack Dashboard: improve Akismet tooltip.
 - Link plugins to WP.com Marketplace on Atomic sites.
 - Metered billing: Hide usage bar when site has AI plan.
-- Newsletters: Add level for all paid subscribers.
 - Paywall: Improve already subscriber experience.
-- Refactor blocks registration. [#33682] [#33689] [#33694]
+- Refactor blocks registration.
 - Register WordAds block earlier to make it more discoverable.
 - Remove Jetpack option jetpack-memberships-connected-account-id.
-- SEO Title & Description - Display the current nucount of characters, even when over the suggested limit.
+- SEO Title & Description: Display the current nucount of characters, even when over the suggested limit.
 - Sitemaps: Update the colors used on the sitemap page to match updated Jetpack branding colors.
-- Subscribe Block: Add subscribed status.
-- Subscribe block: Change "followers" term to "subscribers".
 - Subscribers: Allow admins to see subscribe modal.
 - Subscription block: Improve wording to get access to content.
-- Subscriptions: Add blog_id param to login link.
 - Subscriptions: Do not display token in URL.
-- Update classic Jetpack widget to not show up if user is subscribed.
 - Utilize the Jetpack Admin UI package for handling the Akismet menu.

 #### Improved compatibility
-- Add NL tier type.
 - Connection: added protection for wpcom urls stored in the database during identity crisis.
 - Donations Block: Update to be compatible with the upcoming version of WordPress, 6.4.
 - General: Indicate full compatibility with the latest version of WordPress, 6.4.
 - Lazy Images: Remove the feature from the plugin.
 You can now rely on WordPress' own Lazy Image features on your site.
 - Make the jetpack_ai_enabled filter decide whether to register AI editor extensions.
 - Memberships: Prevent data to be retrieved from cache sites on WP.com.
-- Nextdoor: Fix the embed resizing.
 - Social: Remove the tweetstorm editor components.

 #### Bug fixes